General School Questions

 What are the next steps after being selected?

 Congratulations on joining the Ivywood family!
 Your next step is to complete the enrollment information that is mailed to you.
-The welcome package will contain forms that will need to be completed by August 22, which will also be our open house.
+The welcome package contains forms that will need to be completed before the start of the school year.

 How do I obtain copies of my student's records from the previous school?